 The FTC can only enforce the rules that Congress enacts.
 So if you file an FTC complaint, they really can only follow up with your dick hotel.
 For sweeping legislation freeing all Americans from trick resort fees, you need to contact those amazing people you elected to represent you in Washington, DC.
 Congress did manage to unite to pass a law in the last year banning those weird bead things in soap so anything is possible.
 Let's unite together to end deceptive hotel pricing.
 Here how to contact your representative.
 Here are your Senators Don't forget to blast them on Twitter as well.
 Here is a list of Members of Congress on the Twitter.
 Senator McCaskill introduced a bill to kill resort fees, the Truth in Hotel Advertising Act, on February 25, 2016 .
 I’ll be working to reintroduce this bill soon + you can help by calling your congresspeople and demanding they support the bill.
 Stand by for updates!

 FILE AN FTC COMPLAINT

 The FTC regulates unfair and deceptive hotel prices.
 Everyone other than the hotel lobby seems to think that advertising one rate online, paying that rate up front online and then being forced to pay more money when you arrive at the hotel to get your key is unfair and deceptive.
 If you think so too, file a complaint about your hotel with the FTC.
 They have this nifty video.
 Just go to ftc.gov/complaint.
 For resort fees you'd file under Category -> Other.
 Then on the other page click for MORE OPTIONS to get to Page 2 of the Other page.
 There you will see Travel, Vacations and Timeshares.
 If you booked online you can say you initiated contact, then travel or vacation related service package, then fill out the claim.
 Easy, breezy, FTC complaint.

-WRITE A TRIP ADVISOR AND YELP REVIEW OF YOUR HOTEL
+WRITE A TRIP ADVISOR, YELP + GOOGLE REVIEW OF YOUR HOTEL